anyaevostinar/anyaevostinar.github.io/classes/257-w26/prep-code-review2.md

     * 2 or 3 things you think could be improved.
 Ideally, you should include suggestions on how to make those improvements, but sometimes, you won't be sure how to fix a particular thing.
     * [optional] If there are things about the code that you don't understand, or about which you have questions, you may include a couple of those items at the end of your writeup.

 Keep your comments concise.
 These writeups should be short (typically less than one page) and as simple as you can make them.
 Also, consider these notes on [providing constructive feedback](https://cs.carleton.edu/faculty/jondich/courses/cs257_f21/assignments/07_books_code_review.html#helping) as you complete your write-up.
-You will be sharing your notes with the authors of the code.